cdapio/coopr/docs/docs/source/overview/security.rst

  * Zookeeper

   * Kerberos support.
-  * ACLs set on znodes so only loom user can read/write.
+  * ACLs set on znodes so only coopr user can read/write.

  * Database

-  * Setup permissions so only loom user from Loom server hosts can read/write from the database.
+  * Setup permissions so only coopr user from Coopr server hosts can read/write from the database.
   * Encryption of sensitive data.

-Continuuity Loom Components
+Cask Coopr Components
 ===========================

- * Loom Server
+ * Coopr Server

   * Database password encryption in configuration file.
   * Integration with external user management systems like LDAP.
   * User REST APIs require a user ID in the headers, used for authentication and authorization.
-  * User REST APIs use group level ACLs on Loom resources (providers, templates, clusters, etc) to authorize actions.
+  * User REST APIs use group level ACLs on Coopr resources (providers, templates, clusters, etc) to authorize actions.
-  * ACLs modifiable by admin or users with grant level access on Loom resources.
+  * ACLs modifiable by admin or users with grant level access on Coopr resources.
   * All cluster tasks are persistently stored to support audit logging of full details of all user actions and resource allocations.

- * Loom Provisioner
+ * Coopr Provisioner

   * Encryption of provider credentials.
   * Shell provisioners only allowed to run pre-defined set of scripts and not arbitrary commands.
   * Provisioner REST APIs require mutual authentication with TLS/SSL to ensure only valid provisioners can take tasks from the server.

- * Loom UI
+ * Coopr UI

   * XSS protection.
   * CSRF protection.